clydevassallo/trufflepayroll/README.md

 ### Installing Dependencies

  * Run 'npm install' in the root directory.
-This will download all dependencies for Truffle Payroll
+This will download all package dependencies for Truffle Payroll

 ### Compiling